Data Structure Using C

 It means that data structures are ways to store data.
 Simple, right?
 But what does that actually mean?

-Okay, so one of the first things you learn when starting to code is how to store data, usually a simple value like a string or number, in a variable.
+Okay, so one of the first things you learn with the help of C and C++ Course in Pune, when starting to code is how to store data, usually a simple value like a string or number, in a variable.
 As their name states, the value that a variable contains can be changed, or varied: see what I did there?
 Constants are like variables because they store a value, but can’t be changed.

 So, if variables and constants store data, why are not they data structures?